w3c/wai-tutorials/source/accessible-media/playing.html.erb.md

 ## Audio descriptions in native desktop- and mobile-browser media players

-No desktop or mobile browsers provide native support for closed audio descriptions in a manner that is similar to closed captions.
-Therefore, most audio-described videos are delivered to viewers using one of the following methods:
+Most audio-described videos are delivered to viewers using one of the following methods:

 -   Two separate videos, one with open descriptions, and the other with